 I was precocious as a child, and I’m sure my grandmother would add, quite loquacious.
-My grandmother took advantage of my inherent ability to learn and my inexorable desire to talk.
+My grandmother took advantage of my inherent learning ability and inexorable desire to talk.
 She sat me down at the age of two, switch in hand, and began to teach me the story of the creation as revealed in Geneses 1-3.
-Once I had it committed to memory, my grandmother taught me to recite it with passion.
-She then took me from church to church, put a microphone in my hand and made me recite it before the congregation.
+Once I had it committed to memory, my grandmother taught me to recite it passionately.
+She then took me from church to church, put a microphone in my hand, and made me recite it before the congregation.

-My grandmother said she was being obedient to the prompting of the Holy Spirit in teaching me the Bible, thank God she did.
-Although my journey through academia and experience has given me much to anatomize about the Christian faith, it was the background that provided the foundation of discipline that has underwritten my successes.
+My grandmother said she was obedient to the Holy Spirit’s prompting in teaching me the Bible; thank God she did.
+Although my journey through academia and experience has given me much to anatomize about the Christian faith, the background provided the foundation of discipline that has underwritten my successes.

-I am a proud father of seven, ranging in age from one year to 29-years-old.
+I am a proud father of 13, ranging in age from age eight to 37 years old.
 I consider each one a blessing from God.
 You will be introduced to each one individually through my writings.
 My children are a constant reminder of how much God loves me.
-I do not claim to be a perfect father, but I strive each day to learn and improve.
+I do not claim to be a perfect father, but I strive daily to learn and improve.

 Thanks to my grandparents, I had a wonderful childhood.
-I was given an immense appreciation for scholarship and carried the natural gift of athleticism.
+I was greatly appreciated for the scholarship and carried the natural gift of athleticism.
 Throughout school, I put both to use.

 I have been blessed both in athletic achievement and in the attainment of academic knowledge.
 Both have contributed to my advancement in life.

-Mr. Brewer was my seventh grade history teacher.
+Mr. Brewer was my seventh-grade history teacher.
 He instilled the intrinsic value of self-discipline.
-Mr. Brewer was a former college instructor who discovered that many college students, especially those of color were unprepared to take on the transition to a less restricted learning environment.
-He decided to resign his position and teach and prepare younger students at the seventh grade level.
-Thanks to Mr. Brewer, I found that regardless to ability, one who lacks self-discipline would be overcome by failure.
-He insisted that obedience, punctuality, diligence and patience were all keys to success.
+Mr. Brewer was a former college instructor who discovered that many college students, especially those of color, were unprepared to take on the transition to a less restricted learning environment.
+He decided to resign from his position and teach and prepare younger students at the seventh-grade level.
+Thanks to Mr. Brewer, I found that regardless of ability, one who lacks self-discipline would be overcome by failure.
+He insisted that obedience, punctuality, diligence, and patience were all keys to success.

 Ms. Williams-Leonard, my high school journalism instructor, took an interest in me.
 She was married to one of my football coaches.
-She knew that my biological father was not a part of my life and suggested that as a way of dealing with the situation, I should write an article on absentee fathers.
+She knew that my biological father was not a part of my life and suggested that I write an article on absentee fathers as a way of dealing with the situation.
 I wrote the article entitled The Invisible Father.
-Ms. Leonard was instrumental in getting the article published in several publications including one national publication (Teen Magazine).
+Ms. Leonard was instrumental in getting the article published in several publications, including one national publication (Teen Magazine).
 That article eventually inspired my first book, “The Invisible Father: Reversing the Curse of a Fatherless Generation”, written during my incarceration.

 100 Men of Purpose is special to me.
-The concept comes from the great revivalist, John Wesley.
+The concept comes from the great revivalist John Wesley.
 Wesley once said, “Give me 100 men who fear nothing but God and hate nothing but sin and we will change the world.”
-Wesley went on to ignite the Methodist movement, the greatest revival of his time.
+Wesley ignited the Methodist movement, the greatest revival of his time.
 I’m looking for men who fear nothing or no one and hate nothing but injustice.
-I invite each of you to be a part of this awesome stirring of an oppressed people.
-Be a part of a mission that crossing the lines of religion and culture to engage the desperate needs of the black race in totality.
-Join us here at the Odyssey Consortium as we prepare for The Rise of a Black Nation!
+I invite you to be a part of this awesome stirring of oppressed people.
+Be a part of a mission that crosses the lines of religion and culture to engage the desperate needs of the black race in totality.
+Join us at the Odyssey Consortium as we prepare for The Rise of a Black Nation!